Different Types of Silicon Nitride Ceramics

 |Thermal Shock Resistance (ΔT°C)||400||700||700||800||900|

 Typical physical property data for Syalon 101 obtained under test conditions.
 All properties have been measured by independent testing authorities.
 The values given only apply to the test bodies on which they were determined, and therefore can only be recommended values.
 See our disclaimer.
 The comparative data comes from technical literature.

 Silicon nitride is a very important engineering ceramic which is available in several forms, each with their own unique properties.
 These include high strength, toughness and hardness, excellent wear resistance, corrosion resistance to many acids and alkalis and outstanding thermal shock resistance.
-These properties are enabling silicon nitride, and in particular SSN and sialon, to find use in many industrial applications.
+These properties enable the likes of SSN and sialon to find use in many industrial applications.
 As the materials are becoming more widely accepted and used, new applications are being discovered all the time.